Skip to main content

 Yes.
 Consult with the cantor.

-5. Help me write my parent speech!
+5. How do I write my parent speech!

 6. Aliyah Ettiquete: